SIMOLANT 09/2024

 uwall(d) = πρ (5/24 d^6−1/d^2)

 The repulsive wall is similar, only the attractive (negative) term is omitted.
-The wall potentials are not truncated
+The wall potentials are not truncated.
+The walls are active in the respective boundary conditions, the sigh can be change in panel Walls.

 How realistic is this all?